 - Drink lots of liquids to promote the elimination of toxins

 - Avoid drinking industrial beverages, including juices and flavored waters

 - Cut saturated fats, sausages, white sugar, and products with refined flour out of your diet

 - Exercise and maintain good control of your body mass index (BMI).
 Remember that being overweight makes blood circulation more difficult and worsens your overall malaise.

-- Don’t be on your feet without a rest for too long.
+- Don’t be on your feet without rest for too long.
 Stay active and don’t let the day go by without at least 30 minutes of physical activity.

 Massages done with any of these essential oils will alleviate much more than without them.
 It’s a good idea to do these massages at night before going to bed.
 This will help you sleep better.